slang-i18n/slang/fast_i18n/README.md

 ## About this library

 - 🚀 Minimal setup, create JSON files and get started!
 No configuration needed.
-- 📦 Self-contained, you can remove this library after generation.
 - 🐞 Bug-resistant, no typos or missing arguments possible due to compiler errors.
 - ⚡ Fast, you get translations using native dart method calls, zero parsing!
 - 🔨 Configurable, English is not the default language?
 Configure it in `build.yaml`!